 A med-legal doctor will not testify at a workers’ compensation trial.
 The doctor’s reports and deposition testimony are submitted at trial.

-In this article, our California injury attorneys will explain;
+In this article, our California personal injury attorneys will explain;

 - 1. What is a med-legal report?